Marcell Ozuna Player Props: Braves vs. Marlins

 Marlins Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Marlins pitching staff ranks 19th in MLB.
+- The 8.6 strikeouts per nine innings compiled by the Marlins pitching staff ranks 20th in MLB.

-- The Marlins' 4.53 team ERA ranks 20th among all MLB pitching staffs.
+- The Marlins have the 22nd-ranked team ERA among all league pitching staffs (4.84).

-- Marlins pitchers combine to surrender 37 total home runs at a clip of 1.2 per game (to rank 20th in baseball).
+- The Marlins rank 24th in baseball in home runs given up (43 total, 1.4 per game).

-- Garrett (1-0 with a 2.45 ERA and 19 strikeouts in 22 2/3 innings pitched) makes the start for the Marlins, his fifth of the season.
+- Luzardo (2-1 with a 3.48 ERA and 38 strikeouts in 33 2/3 innings pitched) gets the start for the Marlins, his seventh of the season.

-- In his most recent appearance on Thursday, the lefty tossed three scoreless innings against the Atlanta Braves while surrendering one hit.

-- The 25-year-old has an ERA of 2.45, with 7.8 strikeouts per nine innings, in five games this season.
-Opposing hitters have a .284 batting average against him.
+- His last time out came on Friday against the Chicago Cubs, when the left-hander tossed 6 1/3 innings, surrendering two earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.